 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)

 Forklift operators may do some or all of the following:

-- operate forklifts in areas such as warehouses, construction sites and wharves
+- operate forklifts in warehouses, construction sites and wharves

-- make sure loads are stable and safe
+- ensure forklift loads are stable and safe

 - fill in paperwork, such as delivery forms, and electronically record the movement of goods.